trstlabs/intento/docs/trustless-triggers/Integration.md

 flexFeeForPeriod = (Number(params.AutoTxFlexFeeMul) / 100) * periodMinutes

-where params.AutoTxFlexFeeMul is a parameter retrieved from the Trustless Hub client and periodMinutes is the duration of each recurrence in minutes.
+where params.AutoTxFlexFeeMul is a parameter retrieved from the Intento client and periodMinutes is the duration of each recurrence in minutes.

 constantFee is a constant fee for each message sent in the transaction.
-It is also retrieved from Trustless Hub client.
+It is also retrieved from Intento client.

 lenMsgs is the length of the messages to be sent in the transaction.